-Many people will agree at this point to be interviewed, others may simply require information about the length of interview or the sort of questions to be asked, but some will require more information about the purpose of the survey or reassurance about matters such as confidentiality.
+Many people will agree at this point to be interviewed, others may simply require information about the length of interview or the sort of questions to be asked, but some will require more information about the purpose of the survey or reassurance about matters such as confidentiality or how they came to be selected.
 Confidentiality and address selection are dealt with in both the advance letter and the leaflet and before making any calls you must be familiar with the relevant points in them.
 When you are explaining the purpose of the survey more fully two factors are important above all: